krasserm/agent-auth/docs/blog-post.md

    # <uuid> is a string of pattern 12345678-90ab-cdef-1234-567890abcdef
    ```

-7. Configure an agent with the MCP server URL to access tools authorized in step 4.
+7. Configure a [Pydantic AI](https://ai.pydantic.dev/) agent with the `mcp_url` so that it can use Google Calendar on behalf of the user who granted access in step 4.

    ```python
    from pydantic_ai import Agent